Siege of Miki: Bessho rebellion

-The siege
+Siege

 In 1578, Hideyoshi's force gradually took out the Bessho clan's outlying castles and eventually surrounded them in Miki Castle.

 However, the Bessho held out for an extraordinarily long time, at first due to a large stock of food, and then secret resupply missions by the Mori navy, though these ended long before the siege would.
 They attempted to break the siege on a few occasions.
 During one of these attacks on the much larger Oda forces, Bessho Harusada, the younger brother of Nagaharu, was killed.

 After nearly three years since the beginning of the rebellion, Miki castle finally surrendered.
 Bessho Nagaharu committed seppuku and his uncle Bessho Yoshichika, the instigator of this rebellion, was killed by his own soldiers.

 In the meantime, during the siege, Araki Murashige suddenly left the battle front and returned to his home base at Arioka Castle (also known as Itami Castle).
 This was a rebellion against Oda Nobunaga.
 The reason for his rebellion may have owed to Nobunaga's severe attitude toward his subordinates.
 Later, Nobunaga launch Siege of Itami (1579) against Murashige.